Keto Diet Mastery: Your Comprehensive Guide to The Ketogenic Diet

 Who Should Not Follow the Keto Diet

-A word of caution: If you’re starting a new dietary plan, especially if it’s for a condition or disease, it’s best to consult a professional about your options.
+A word of caution: If you’re starting a new dietary plan, it’s best to consult a professional about your options.